 Bad sectors in your hard disk lead to complete inaccessibility of the drives, causing data loss.
 If your hard disk has some bad sectors, that first thing you should do is to immediately backup your data by creating an image of the disk using the software.
 You can later use this image to restore all your lost or inaccessible data.
-The 'Imaging' feature of Stellar Phoenix Windows Data Recovery (Pro) enables you to create an image of the entire hard disk or any selected region of the disk.The software processes all sectors on your hard disk to create the image file and is capable of recovering data from the image created, except the severely corrupt ones.
+The 'Imaging' feature of Stellar Phoenix Windows Data Recovery (Pro) enables you to create an image of the entire hard disk drive or any selected region of the disk.The software processes all sectors on your hard disk to create the image file and is capable of recovering data from the image created, except the severely corrupt ones.

 2. Recover data from the image created.
 (You can also recover data from this image later at any later point of time using the 'Resume Recovery' option)

 1. Steps to create image of HDD Using Partition Recovery:

 Start Stellar Phoenix Windows Data Recovery.
 On the main screen, select the 'Advanced Option' tab.